ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 ---

 ## Notes
-- I would highly recommend using a **"Kaico IDE to SATA Upgrade Kit"** and a SATA SSD such as the **Kingston A400**.
-The improved random access speed over a HDD really makes a big difference to the responsiveness of the PSBBN interface.
 - Use OPL-Launcher to launch PS2 games from the Game Channel.
 More details can be found [here](https://github.com/ps2homebrew/OPL-Launcher).

----

-## Known Issues/Limitations of PSBBN
 - Lacks support for large HDDs so drives larger than 130 GB cannot be taken full advantage of.
 PSBBN can only see the first 130,999 MB of data on your HDD/SSD (as reported by wLaunchELF).
 If there is 131,000 MB or more on your HDD/SSD, PSBBN will fail to launch.
 Delete data so there is less than 131,000 MB used, and PSBBN will launch again.
 In that space, I've managed to install 40 PS2 games in the ZSO format, 9 PS1 games, all bootable from the Game Channel, plus 3 homebrew apps, and Linux.
 Be extra careful if you have installed via the [PS2 HDD RAW Image](#ps2-hdd-raw-image-install) on a drive larger than 120 GB, going over 130,999 MB will corrupt the drive.
+- You might need to manually change the title of your "Favorite" folders if they were created before you [Patched an existing PSBBN install](#patch-an-existing-psbbn-install).

+</details>

+## Known Issues/Limitations of PSBBN
-- Only supports dates up to the end of 2030.
+PSBBN only supports dates up to the end of 2030.
-- Bug with Game Manuals randomly crashing when loading pages.
+A bug with Game Manuals randomly crashing when changing pages.
 Manuals only work reliably on the first 5 games installed.
+\* Instances in feega where some Japanese text could not be translated because it is hard coded in an encrypted file.
+Atok software has not been translated.
+\** Should also be compatible with the PS2 Slim SCPH-70xxx models with an IDE Resurrector or similar mod.
+[PSBBN Definitive English Patch 2.0](#new-to-version-20) and older versions of the [PS2 HDD RAW Image Install](#ps2-hdd-raw-image-install) are not compatible with early model Japanese PS2 consoles that have an external HDD due to space limitations.
+When [Patching an existing PSBBN install](#patch-an-existing-psbbn-install), Kloader might have compatibility issues with early model Japanese PS2 consoles.
-- Default on-screen keyboard is Japanese.
-US English on-screen keyboard has been added, but you have to press SELECT a number of times to access it.
+\***Default on-screen keyboard is Japanese.
+US English on-screen keyboard has been added, but you have to press `SELECT` a number of times to access it.
 I've noticed a bug where the spacebar key does not function on the US English on-screen keyboard.
 A space can be entered by pressing the triangle button on the controller instead.
 I could revert back to the Japanese qwerty keyboard in the future, but I think the benefits of the US keyboard outweigh this negative.

----

-</details>

-\* Instances in feega where some Japanese text could not be translated because it is hard coded in an encrypted file.
-Atok software has not been translated.
-You might need to manually change the title of your "Favorite" folders if they were created before you **Patched an existing PSBBN install**.
-\** Should also be compatible with the PS2 Slim SCPH-70xxx models with an IDE Resurrector mod.
-PSBBN Definitive English Patch 2.0 and older versions of the **PS2 HDD RAW Image Install** are not compatible with early model Japanese PS2 consoles that have an external HDD due to space limitations. **Patch an existing PSBBN install** - Kloader might have compatibility issues with early model Japanese PS2 consoles.